Our Services

 For heart patients with borderline diabetes or metabolic syndrome, a cardiologist may introduce berberine early to tackle both lipids and glucose.

 Both metformin and berberine offer meaningful reductions in "berberine blood sugar" levels, but neither replaces personalized medical care.
-If you're experiencing significant symptoms—unexplained fatigue, excessive thirst, frequent urination, dizziness—use this free Medically approved LLM Symptom Checker Chat Bot to assess your symptoms and determine whether you need urgent medical attention.
+If you're experiencing significant symptoms—unexplained fatigue, excessive thirst, frequent urination, dizziness—check your symptoms now with Ubie's free AI symptom checker to understand what might be causing them and whether you should see a doctor soon.

 Always speak to a doctor before starting, stopping or combining these agents.
 Discuss your overall health, kidney and liver status, current medications and any heart concerns.
 If you experience signs of lactic acidosis (severe weakness, rapid breathing), very low blood sugar (sweating, confusion) or other serious issues, seek medical attention immediately.